-The Vice Chair of the Governance Board is responsible for overseeing the induction of Trustees.
+The Chair of the Governance Board is responsible for overseeing the induction of new Trustees by the Clerk.
 The training and induction provided for all new Trustees is dependent on their existing experience.
 Where necessary, induction will include a meeting with the Clerk to the Governance Board and presentation of an Induction Pack which contains key documentation such as accounts, budgets and policies and other documentation they need to undertake their role as a Trustee.
 Induction training is made available on educational, legal and financial matters through courses provided by the Local Authority or other external agencies.
 All new Trustees are given the opportunity of a tour of the Academy.

 Ongoing training is provided throughout the year for all Trustees on specific topics.
-Trustees receive general updates and all Trustees also attend an annual Training Event held at the Academy.
+Trustees receive general updates from the Clerk via external agencies and all Trustees also attend an annual Training Event held at the Academy.
+Training is also available face to face and online.